prajwal-choudhari-comprinno/tevico-community/docs/cli-params.md

 ### --aws_config (optional)

-If you wish to run this project locally, follow the guide provided in the [AWS Dev Setup](developer/provider/aws-dev-setup.md) and use this CLI parameter.
 The value for this parameter is a comma-separated string that holds key-value pairs separated by `:`.

 ```bash title="Run the project with AWS config"
 ./main run --aws_config=profile:comprinno